bernatferragut/FutureWeb-blog/README.md

 # Personal webiste and Blog

-> The Blog consists merely in articles about VR and the Future of the Web developement.
+> Personal Blog about modern web developement, creative coding and how to teach all of them.

 # https://bernatferragut.github.io/vr-blog/